Defining and Calculating TAM, SAM, and SOM

 Estimating the size of a market is no small task.
 It requires careful consideration of multiple factors, such as geography, customer preferences, and competition.
 Fortunately, there are several steps you can take to help ensure that your market size estimates are accurate.

 The first step to estimating the market size is to do your research.
 Gather as much data as possible about the industry in which you plan to operate, including statistics about its current size and growth rate.
-Your findings will give you an idea of how big the market is and provide insight into what markets may be growing or shrinking.
+Your findings will give you an idea of how big the market is and provides insight into what markets may be growing or shrinking.

 Identify Your Target Audience